 The belief that an invisible presence of Christ began in 1914 is undoubtedly the centerpiece of the Watchtower Society’s teachings.
 The importance of the parousia doctrine to the theology of Jehovah’s Witnesses cannot be understated.
 It is, in fact, the basis for the Watchtower Society’s ecclesiastical authority, as well as the organization’s very existence.

-But since most translations render “presence” as “coming,” a question even arises not only in regards to the accuracy of the New World Translation, but whether the concept of an ongoing period of a parousia, as understood by Jehovah’s Witnesses, is even valid.
+But since most translations render parousia as “coming” a question arises whether the concept of an ongoing period of a parousia, as understood by Jehovah’s Witnesses, is even valid.

 Consider, for example, the usage of the term parousia at 2 Corinthians 7:6 & 7, which the New American Standard Version renders thusly: “But God, who comforts the depressed, comforted us by the coming of Titus; and not only by his coming, but also by the comfort with which he was comforted in you, as he reported to us your longing, your mourning, your zeal for me; so that I rejoiced even more.”